JraHike76/beautiful-jekyll/_posts/2020-05-28-yellowstone-visitors.md

 ---
 layout: post
-title: "Yellowstone National Park: 40 years of increased visitation"
+title: "Yellowstone National Park: Take a number"
-subtitle: "A brief synopsis of when guests visit and the increase in interest explained"
+subtitle: "Is there a correlation between an increased admiration of all things wild and the rise in visitation at the home of Old Faithful?
 tags: [Data Science, Data Science Student, Yellowstone, National Parks, Nature, Old Faithful, Geysers, Hot Springs]
 ---

 <img src="https://i.imgur.com/dDWCWZS.jpg" class="align-center" alt="">

 ## Introduction
-Yellowstone National Park, best known for it's aptly named geyser "_Olde Faithful_", experienced an **enourmous increase in visitors from 1979 to 2018**.
+Yellowstone National Park, best known for it's aptly named geyser "_Old Faithful_", experienced an **enourmous increase in visitors from 1979 to 2018**.
 This project was intended to find the _**contrast of the number of visitors between the different seasons**_, and based on a rising interest in outdoor recreation, if there was an _**increase in the interest of visiting Yellowstone**_ specifically.
 I was able to address these questions using visitor data collected from the National Park Service as well as population data based on the United States census and worldometer.com.
 Let's dig in, shall we?

 ## About Yellowstone
 This national park is **3,500 square miles of wilderness situated atop of a volcanic hot spot**.
 Although most of the park is in Wyoming, this recreation area spreads into parts of Montana and Idaho as well.
 In addition to the dramatic canyons, alpine rivers and lush forests, Yellowstone National park features **hot springs and gushing geysers**.
 This park also home to a variety of wildlife, including bears, wolves, bison, elk and antelope.